Xpahtalo/Ffxiv2Mqtt/README.md

 Defaults are fine for most cases.
 If you have multiple computers running the plugin, use a unique ClientID on both, and check "Include Client ID in Topic".

 ## Using with Home Assistant
-If you are using Mosquitto Broker through HomeAssistant, you can just add new a new Home Assistant user and input the password and user into the plugin config.
+If you are using Mosquitto Broker through HomeAssistant, you can just add new a Home Assistant user and input the password and user into the plugin config.

 Automations can be set up easily with the GUI or YAML.
 Here's an example:
 ```